Time passes, and we lose friends

-In the space of six weeks, I have lost three friends and colleagues, each of whom I have known for over two decades, and one of whom was one of my closest friends.
+In the space of four weeks, I have lost three friends and colleagues, each of whom I have known for over two decades, and one of whom was one of my closest friends.
 Time passes, and we all have finite time here.
 Nonetheless, it is always too soon for the people we care about.
 And it is too soon to lose the people who have spent so much time and effort trying to make the world better for the rest of us.

 It is also sobering that these three were people my age.
 It reminds me that time is passing rather than some entity purposely making the stairs steeper for me each year.

 It also reminds me of one of the reasons I have spent my career to date in higher education — it is one of the few vocations where there is some real hope of replacing ourselves, and doing so with better quality than what we are ourselves.
 But as much as we may try, we will not see any like Kevin, Howard, and Becky again.
 To paraphrase a mutual friend, if there is a heaven it is going to be much more secure and much more fun than it was before.